CyberPhoenix90/ferrum-db/readme.md

 Ferrum DB is a NOSQL database server with a focus on high throughput at the expense of having higher RAM requirements.

 > Warning: This database is experimental and in development.
 Is it working but not production ready.
 Feel free to play around and report issues but I hold no responsibility for data loss
+> Breaking changes will occur in the data at this stage of development

 ### How does it work?

 Ferrum DB is persisted and atomic, the way it achieves high performance is by holding all record meta data in memory at runtime.
-This means that record metadata querying is nearly instanteous as no disk access is needed to respond and access to data is quicker as no expensive disk lookups are needed to find out where a record is located on disk
+This means that record metadata querying is nearly instanteous as no disk access is needed to respond and access to data is quicker as no expensive disk lookups are needed to find out where a record is located on disk.
+The meta data is not exclusively held in memory, a record is kept on disk for persistence.

 ## Main features